 Commonly repeated through her artwork and installation, Kusama started using this repetitive theme of pumpkins to overcome her fears, make some sense of her hallucinations, as well as gain control over her feelings and emotions.
 As such, she uses pumpkins and other components such as dots and phalluses as a tool to re-experience something that once instilled fear in her.

 By reproducing the forms of things that terrify her in real life, Kusama has been able to find a technique that has allowed her to suppress her fears14 thereby turning something frightening into something amusing and inspiring.

 The pumpkins have been widely commercialized, with products ranging from t-shirts, pillows, clutches, coin purses and more.

 Video: Yayoi Kusama – Obsessed with Polka Dots

 That gender imbalances exist in the art world is a matter of fact.
-However, the world would be remiss to overlook the progress that has been made thanks to remarkable artists such as Yayoi Kusama.
-Among living female artists, there is certainly none like Yayoi Kusama and among male artists, her name has become elevated to the top during auctions.
+However, the world would be remiss to overlook the progress made thanks to remarkable artists such as Yayoi Kusama.
+Among living female artists, there is undoubtedly none like Yayoi Kusama and among male artists, her name has become elevated to the top during auctions.

-Kusama’s work, which typically tackles depersonalization or rather, the phenomenon of experiencing a loss of personality serves as a much-needed reflection of today’s society.
+Kusama’s work, which typically tackles depersonalization or, instead, the phenomenon of experiencing a loss of personality, serves as a much-needed reflection of today’s society.
 Her distinctive motif and use of pumpkins have allowed Kusama to make an easily recognizable artistic statement that has helped her become a legend and one of the best there is or ever will be.
 At almost 90, she still actively pains with no signs of slowing down, which is a testament to her influence and brilliance.